GPT-2 – Language Models are Unsupervised Multitask Learners

 GPT2ForTokenClassificationlink image 46

-Also in the post of transformers we told what token calsification was, we explained that it classified to which category each token corresponded.
-We have to pass the number of classes we want to classify with num_labels.
+We also discussed in the transformers post what token classification was, explaining that it classified which category each token belonged to.
+We need to pass the number of classes we want to classify with num_labels.

 from transformers import GPT2ForTokenClassification